Fund your studies

 SAAS-funded students are paid monthly.
 You will be sent a payment schedule letter telling you the date and amount of each instalment.

-Working while studying is a great way to earn a little extra money, take time out of University to meet others and learn new skills.
-However, it is important that you only take on work that will not interfere with your academic priorities.
+Working while studying is a great way to earn a little extra money, learn new skills and take time out of University to meet others.
+However you should only take on work that will not interfere with your academic priorities.

 Advice about combining part-time work and study